ckan/ckanext-dcat/docs/dataset-series.md

     ckanext-dataset-series requires at least CKAN 2.10

-### Requirements
+## Requirements

 You will need to install ckanext-dataset-series:

     pip install ckanext-dataset-series

-In addition to that, there are two changes needed at the schema level:
+In addition to that, there are two changes needed at the schema level.
+Both will require that you load the ckanext-dataset-series presets in your ini file:

+    scheming.presets =
+        ckanext.scheming:presets.json
+        ckanext.dcat.schemas:presets.yaml
+        ckanext.dataset_series.schemas:presets.yaml

 1. You will need a separate schema for Dataset Series.
 Internally these are just a type of CKAN dataset and can have any properties.
 Both [DCAT-AP](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#DatasetSeries) and [DCAT-US](https://doi-do.github.io/dcat-us/#properties-for-dataset-series) have recommended properties for Dataset Series, and you can find an example in [`examples/ckan/ckan_dcat_ap_dataset_series.json`](https://github.com/ckan/ckanext-dcat/blob/master/examples/ckan/ckan_dcat_ap_dataset_series.json).
 But if you plan on using **ordered** Dataset Series, the schema must contain the following series management fields: